zombifier/My_Stardew_Mods/ExtraMachineConfig/README.md

 * This feature is compatible with vanilla, SpaceCore, and Better Crafting.
 * With Better Crafting, bulk crafting recipes modified by this mod does not currently work, and you need to craft one at a time.
+* Partially compatible with Yet Another Cooking Skill (requires Better Crafting).
-* Not currently compatible with Yet Another Cooking Skill and Love of Cooking.
+* Not currently compatible with Love of Cooking.

 #### Example